Flooger25/DnD_Wiki/Locations/Planes/time_beavers.md

 ## Flow of Time

-Time flows like a river, in one direction similar to the arrow of time, however, the river of time is much more dynamic in the shapes it can take, whereas the arrow and straight and rigid.
+Time flows like a river, in one direction similar to the arrow of time, however, the river of time is much more dynamic in the shapes it can take, whereas the arrow is straight and rigid.

-The river of time can be a singular flow, split into multiple rivers, combine multiple rivers together, or even overlap on itself in key points.
+The river of time can be a singular flow, split into multiple rivers, stop flowing and die, or even overlap on itself in key points.

 ### Singular Flow